Few-Shot Segmentation via Cycle-Consistent Transformer: Experiments

 \subsection{Dataset and Evaluation Metric}

 We conduct experiments on two commonly used few-shot segmentation datasets, Pascal-$5^i$~\cite{everingham2010pascal} (which is combined with SBD~\cite{hariharan2014sbd} dataset) and COCO-$20^i$~\cite{mscoco}, to evaluate our method.
-For Pascal-$5^i$, 20 classes are separated into 4 splits where for each split 15 classes is used for training and 5 classes for test.
-During test, 1000 episodes are randomly sampled for evaluation.
-In COCO-$20^i$, we follow the data split settings in FWB~\cite{nguyen2019FWB} to divide 80 classes evenly into 4 splits, 60 classes for training and test on 20 classes.
-Detailed data split setting can be found in the supplementary materials.
+For Pascal-$5^i$, 20 classes are separated into 4 splits.
+For each split, 15 classes are used for training and 5 classes for test.
+At the test time, 1,000 pairs that belong to the testing classes are sampled from the validation set for evaluation.
+In COCO-$20^i$, we follow the data split settings in FWB~\cite{nguyen2019FWB} to divide 80 classes evenly into 4 splits, 60 classes for training and test on 20 classes, and 5,000 validation pairs from the 20 classes are sampled for evaluation.
+Detailed data split settings can be found in the supplementary materials.
 Following common practice~\cite{tian2020pfenet,wang2019panet,zhang2020sgone}, the mean intersection over union (mIoU) is adopted as the evaluation metric, which is the averaged value of IoU of all test classes.
-We also report the foreground-background IoU (FB-IoU) for reference.
+We also report the foreground-background IoU (FB-IoU) for comparison.